feathersui/feathersui-website/docs/as3-starling/scroll-text.md

 ---
-title: How to use the Feathers ScrollText component (Starling version)
+title: How to use the ScrollText component (Starling version)
 sidebar_label: ScrollText
 ---